soarsmu/midas/README.md

-# MiDas - Multi-granularity Detector for Vulnerability Fixing Commits
+# MiDas - Multi-granularity Detector for Vulnerability Fixes

-This repository contains source code of research paper "Multi-granularity Detector for Vulnerability Fixing Commits", which is published IEEE Transactions on Software Engineering.
+This repository contains source code of research paper "Multi-granularity Detector for Vulnerability Fixes", which is published IEEE Transactions on Software Engineering.

 Please cite the following article if you find Midas to be useful: